 Despite Mumbai being the nation's financial capital, public transportation here lags behind other major Indian cities.
 The Metro train rapid transit system is still under construction, and right now only services an isolated part of the city.
-Most Metro trains and buses aren't air-conditioned—and they do get very crowded and uncomfortable—so tourists who visit Mumbai usually opt for other forms of transport.
+Most local trains and buses aren't air-conditioned—and they do get very crowded and uncomfortable—so tourists who visit Mumbai usually opt for other forms of transport.
 However, a ride on the Mumbai Suburban Railway (better known simply as the "local train") is a quintessential experience as it's part of India's oldest railway network, which dates back to 1853.
 What's more, the local train is the best way to avoid Mumbai's infamous traffic jams.
-Here's how to navigate the city's public transit system so you can get the most from your trip.
+Here's how to navigate transportation in Mumbai so you can get the most from your trip.

 How to Ride the Mumbai Local Train